minio/docs/source/quickstart/container.rst

 .. default-domain:: minio

+.. |OS| replace:: Docker or Podman

-This page deploys a standalone MinIO deployment as a as a container with an attached persistent volume for use with early development and evaluation environments.
+This procedure deploys a :ref:`Standalone <minio-installation-comparison>` MinIO server onto |OS| for early development and evaluation of MinIO Object Storage and it's S3-compatible API layer.

+Standalone deployments (also called "filesystem mode") support a :ref:`subset of MinIO features <minio-installation-comparison>` where redundancy or availability are dependent entirely on the underlying drive or volume.

 For instructions on deploying to production environments, see :ref:`deploy-minio-distributed`.

 Prerequisites
 -------------

-- `Podman <https://podman.io/getting-started/installation.html>`_ or `Docker <https://docs.docker.com/get-docker/>`_ installed
+- `Podman <https://podman.io/getting-started/installation.html>`_ or `Docker <https://docs.docker.com/get-docker/>`_ installed.
-- Read, write, and delete access to the folder or drive used for the persistent volume
+- Read, write, and delete access to the folder or drive used for the persistent volume.

 Procedure
 ---------